Published: December 17th 2012November 1st 2011

 Glass bottles, tinware, and canned goods sit behind Victorian counters.

-By this point it looks familiar, from similar stores in places like Columbia California (see Sept 16th
+By this point it looks familiar, from similar stores in places like Columbia California [see A Miner, Forty Niner, and his Daughter, Clementine

 After the war was over, McSween’s house was not rebuilt.